 I’m a big Linux enthusiast.
 Like everything I’m interested in, I’m not quite a fanatic.
 Desktop Linux has come a long way since the first time I messed with it.
 Back then, you couldn’t do anything worthwhile without knowing tons of command line interface commands.
 The desktop didn’t include much of anything.
 Today, it’s how Windows should be.

 I used Windows for years, mainly because I didn’t see anything else coming close to doing what it could do.
 I tried Linux in the 90s and I don’t remember which distribution it was, probably Slackware.
 Back then, support options barely existed.
 It was like learning to drive a car without a manual on how to even start it.
-I couldn’t use it so Windows was really the only choice.
+I couldn’t use it, so Windows was really the only choice.

-Then along came Ubuntu, which took Debian and made it into something just about anyone can use.
+Then along came Ubuntu, which took Debian and turned it into something just about anyone can use.
 Actually, Ubuntu probably wasn’t the first decent desktop version.
 It was just the first version I noticed.
 Today, you can find decent desktop versions of Linux based on more than one main distribution.

 Nobody calls it GNU/Linux.
 It’s usually Debian Linux, Ubuntu Linux, (insert name) Linux or just plain Linux.
 Unless a distribution is specified without it, it makes sense.
 Sort of.
 I use Linux Mint and Linux is in the front, not the rear.
 Other distributions don’t use the word at all, like CentOS.
 Wouldn’t it be nice if there was one Linux to rule them all?
 Hardly.